priyakrishnan-de/data-eng/README.md

 SILVER Layer: "TrainSeacrchStream_staging" is joined with "SearchInfo", "AdsInfo", "Location", "Category",  new columns added to load to **"TrainSearchstream_Silver"**.
 Data is truncated and inseretd every time.
 This is done through Cloud scheduler job which calls Dataproc Workflow template.

 GOLD Layer: "TrainSearchStream_Silver" is aggregated and based on use case, data from "PhoneSearchStream", "VisitsStream" is also aggregated to store in various gold tables or gold views as applicable.
+Data is truncated and inseretd every time.
+This is done through Cloud scheduler job which calls Dataproc Workflow template.

 All gold layer tables and views can be viewed in this doc: